isu-kim/isu-kim/Convention.md

 This is basically a modified version of `clang-tidy` + `K&R`  style combined.
 (As well as my own styles.

 ### File Header Comments
+Header comments must be placed before anything in the source code.
 #### File Introduction Comment - For ExampleClass.h
 ```
 //